-Creamy, spiced Chicken Korma is the stuff dreams are made of.
+This creamy, spiced Chicken Korma recipe is the stuff dreams are made of.
 Loosen up those pants and make this delectable Indian dish at home!

 In the interest of full disclosure, I feel that I must confess to you that this is NOT a “light” or healthy recipe.